The Senate and the United States Constitution

 During the debate on the Constitution’s ratification, Madison became a strong supporter of six-year terms.
 In the Federalist papers, he argued that Maryland’s experiment with five-year terms proved that slightly longer terms posed no danger to bicameral legislatures.
 In fact, he expected the six-year terms to have a stabilizing effect on the new national government.
 Long terms would control turnover in the legislature, allow senators to take responsibility for measures over time, and make senators largely independent of public opinion.

 Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
-[U.S. Constitution, Article I, section 3, clause 2]
+[Article I, section 3, clause 2]

 Every two years, one-third of the Senate’s members must be reelected or vacate their seats at the end of their terms.
 Constitutional framers based this three-class system on precedents established by state governments.
 Delaware’s senate and Pennsylvania’s unicameral council were divided into three classes on a one-year election rotation, while upper houses in Virginia and New York had four classes and yearly elections.